 “Soliciting Major Gifts: A Guide for Volunteers”: This video was produced by ADVIS in 1991.
 It has been sold and used all over the U.S.A. and in Canada, mostly by schools, but also by colleges and other non-profit organizations, as well as consultants.

-Membership & Resource Directory and Networks: ADVIS historically has provided a networking system for its member schools, both through its programs and through the Directory, listserves, and Ning community.
+Membership & Resource Directory and Networks: ADVIS historically has provided a networking system for its member schools, both through its programs and through the Directory, listserves, and Ning online community.
 The Directory also includes a section of corporate underwriters interested in working with our member schools.
 Increasingly the income from ad sales has had a significant impact on revenues for ADVIS.
 In 1992-93, income was $15,000, up from $8,100 four years prior.
 In 2008 we realized $55,000.00 in corporate underwriting, roughly 15% of budget.
-Reflecting economic conditions, corporate underwriting was down a bit in 2009 and 2010, in 2011 we again reached the 2008 level of funding, which represented over 10% of our operating budget.
+Reflecting economic conditions, corporate underwriting was down a bit from 2009 – 2010, and in 2011 we again reached the 2008 level of funding, which represented over 10% of our operating budget.
 In 2013-14 we formally began to offer corporate underwriting for all events, after easing in to this with select programs over a few years.
-In 2014-15 we expect to raise $72,000 from corporate underwriting, 13% of budgeted income.
+In 2017-18 we expect to raise $104,000 from corporate underwriting, 15% of budgeted income.
+This is prior to any grant funding that may be received; historically, with grants factored in, fundraising represents 17% of ADVIS’s budget.

 Miscellaneous Services: ADVIS prides itself on being considered “Resource Central” by its members - a place to go with a question or a concern.
-Numerous other miscellaneous services are offered, such as the common recommendation forms for admissions, e-rate technology plan approval, administrative job listings on our website, an annual group advertisement of policy of non-discrimination as required by the IRS, and more.
+Numerous other miscellaneous services are offered, such as the common recommendation forms for admissions, e-rate technology plan approval (no longer required as of 2015), administrative job listings on our website, an annual group advertisement of policy of non-discrimination as required by the IRS, and more.

-Memberships: ADVIS is a member of NAIS, ISANET, AFP, CASE, ASAE, BoardSource and the LaSalle University NonProfit Management Center – all are used as resources to benefit member schools.
+Memberships: ADVIS is or at various times has been a member of NAIS, ISANET, AFP, CASE, ASAE, BoardSource and the LaSalle University NonProfit Management Center – all are used as resources to benefit member schools.
+The ISANET group provides collegial relationships with like associations from across the country, and the world.